 How we Wound Up in New Seabury

 We, Jerry and his wife, Gail, live on Cape Cod in Massachusetts where we have boated for almost 40 years in the Nantucket Sound, usually to Martha’s Vineyard.
+Our story indicates various lifestyles with a budget conscious style, which is reflected on the website as we share our oceanfront condo with others at the most affordable price possible.

 Alto I